annaghi/mobile-contact-bar-3/readme.txt

 * SVG icons for social media, call-to-actions, or any links to web pages
 * Simple and intuitive editing with live preview
+* Serve the generated CSS file from the `uploads` folder
 * Built-in icon picker with
     * [Font Awesome 5](https://fontawesome.com/) (CC BY 4.0 License) and
     * [Tabler Icons](https://tabler-icons.io/) (MIT License) integration